BP signs $16 billion tight gas project deal in Oman

-MUSCAT/DUBAI (Reuters) - BP (BP.L) will drill some 300 wells to flush gas trapped deep under the Omani desert over the next 15 years in a $16-billion project that Oman is relying on to keep its economy growing.
+MUSCAT/DUBAI (Reuters) - BP (BP.L) has signed 30-year deals to develop Oman’s Khazzan tight gas project at an estimated investment of $16 billion, that will help the Omani economy to keep growing and bolster flagging gas exports.

-The Khazzan tight gas project, which aims to extract around one billion cubic feet (bcf) per day of gas from sandstone at depths of up to 4,500 meters in central Oman, is a showcase for BP’s tight gas extraction technology.
+The Khazzan gas project, which aims to extract around one billion cubic feet (bcf) per day of gas from deep under central Oman, is a showcase for BP’s tight gas extraction technology and output will go towards meeting Oman’s growing energy needs.

-Its success is vital for a country whose own gas exports have been eaten away by its voracious appetite for energy.

-“Today’s signing is an important step in the Sultanate of Oman’s plans to meet growing demand for energy over the coming decades and to contribute to economic development in Oman,” the country’s oil and gas minister, Mohammed Al Rumhy, said in a statement after the signing in Muscat.
+“Today’s signing is an important step in the Sultanate of Oman’s plans to meet growing demand for energy over the coming decades and to contribute to economic development in Oman,” Oman oil and gas minister, Mohammed Al Rumhy, said in a statement after the signing in Muscat.

 “The Khazzan project is the largest new upstream project in Oman and a pioneering development in the region in unlocking technically challenging tight gas through technology.”